graebnerc/path-dependence/README.md

 ## Introduction

-This code recreates the three figures of Gräbner-Radkowitsch & Kapeller ([forthcoming](https://www.uni-due.de/imperia/md/content/soziooekonomie/ifsowp36_graebner-radkowitschkapeller_2024.pdf)).
+This code recreates the figures of Gräbner-Radkowitsch & Kapeller ([forthcoming](https://www.uni-due.de/imperia/md/content/soziooekonomie/ifsowp36_graebner-radkowitschkapeller_2024.pdf)).

-To run all simulations simple run the script `polya_urn_simulations.R`.
+To run all simulations simply run the script `polya_urn_simulations.R`.

-This will run the three cases as described in the main paper and creates the three figures in the subdirectory `figures`.
+This will run the cases as described in the main paper and creates the figures in the subdirectory `figures`.

-## Description of the three cases
+## Description of the cases

 All three cases follow the general structure of a Polya urn process, starting with an urn containing one ball of each color (orange and purple).
 In each round $t$, one ball is drawn randomly, returned to the urn, and additional balls are added according to the specific replacement rule.
 The key difference between the three cases lies in the replacement mechanism, which determines the strength of positive feedback and the degree of path dependence.